dmhenaopa/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

     ./name_of_file ###To execute the file

-For the C file, we need to use the compiler GCC:

-    gcc -Wall -Werror -Wextra -pedantic all_the_c_files.c -o output_name

 ### Executable files and text files:

-Here a short description of each script:+ 0-answer.txt: What function would you use to print the type of an object?
+Here a short description of each text file or script:
++ 0-answer.txt: What function would you use to print the type of an object?
 + 1-answer.txt: How do you get the variable identifier (which is the memory address in the CPython implementation)?
 + 2-answer.txt: Do a and b point to the same object? a = 89, b = 100
 + 3-answer.txt: Do a and b point to the same object? a = 89, b = 89